emqx/emqx-docs/en_US/data-integration/data-bridge-timescale.md

 Check the running status of the Sink, there should be one new Matched and one Sent Successfully message.

-Verify the Timescale table `sensor_data`.
+Verify the TimescaleDB table `sensor_data`.
 New records should be inserted:

 ```bash
 tsdb=# select * from sensor_data;